-44 ) More about sport
+More about sport

-IVIOLE ADOUT Short

 Complete the last paragraph of the story about Thandi, saying what kind of plans you think she has.
 Write at least three sentences.

-Complete the table by Write about a sporting pelow. ng activity.
+Complete the table below Write about a sporting a ow. activity.
 You may choose any sport you like.

 Name of sport

-Number of people needed to do the spo rt
+Number of people needed to do the sport

 Equipment needed

 Level of difficulty: easy, hard, very hard

 One rule of the sport

-ot's write e interviewing Thandi for your school magazine. iew.
-Use the following question words: who, what,
+Imagine that you are interviewing Thandi for your school magazine.
+Complete the interview.
+Use the following question words: who, what, where, when.

-I believe that you are one of secret of your success? the stars of your volleyball team.
+Reporter I believe that you are one of the secret of your success?
+Reporter I believe that you are one of the stars of your volleyball team.
 What is the

 Thandi

+Reporter What are your plans for the future?

+Thandi

 Reporter

-What are your plans for the future?

 Thandi

-Reporter